Get Started

 • {{order_date}}: Displays the date on which the order was placed.

-Step 5: Add a CTA for customers to complete the failed order
+Step 6: Customize the CTA to complete the failed order

 It is important to offer users an option to easily return to the WooCommerce store and complete the failed order.

-The last step is to activate the automation.
-For that turn on the toggle button on the top right corner.
+The last step is to activate the failed order email.
+For this, turn on the toggle button.

 Start Sending WooCommerce Failed Order Email to Customer Today!

-Failed orders are an unavoidable part of running an online store, but when you send a Woocommerce failed order email to the customer, you can turn them into sales.
+Failed orders are an unavoidable part of running an online store, but when you send a Woocommerce failed order email to the customer, you can turn it into sales.

-Not just failed order emails, you can send any type of follow-up emails and recover abandoned carts by sending abandoned cart emails to users using this WooCommerce plugin for failed order email.
+Not just failed order emails, you can send any follow-up emails and recover abandoned carts by sending abandoned cart emails to users using this WooCommerce plugin for failed order emails.

-And for each campaign, you will find analytics such as active contacts, completed contacts, orders, revenue, etc., which will give you a solid idea about your campaign with real data.
+For each campaign, you will find analytics such as active contacts, completed contacts, orders, revenue, etc., giving you a solid idea about your campaign with accurate data.

 So, don’t lose out on sales due to failed orders; send them a custom email and turn them into sales today.